|

 Leslie Closenberg

 I got to know Eddie quite well after we left School.
-He in fact became a client of mine when I was still in legal practise..
-He married, had no children and divorced. it was shortly after his divorce that he died of a sudden heart attack.
+He in fact became a client of mine when I was still in legal practise.
+He died of a sudden heart attack.

 During this period he was leading a normal type of life but always had that naughty type of glint in eyes.